Stonecrop Garden’s Index: Seminum & Rarium

 - Postage for seed orders within the continental US – $5

 Please note that Stonecrop Gardens is not in the commercial seed business.
 Quantities are limited, and orders are filled on a first-come, first-serve basis.
 Whilst many of the seeds on offer are garden staples and come from well-established plantings that we harvest year after year, the Index itself is in constant revision.
 Every year new plants are added as we expand our plant collection and mature plantings begin to produce reliable seed crops.
 Occasionally plants fail to produce viable seed or are too ephemeral to catch ripening, and must be omitted from the list for that year.
 Even with the best of intentions, we often cannot get to every ripening seed in the 15 or more acres of gardens.
 It is always best to place your order early as many seeds do go quickly or are only available in limited quantities.
-Any item shown that does not have “Add to Basket” button means the seed is sold out.
+We ask that you please limit your selection to one packet per seed so others can benefit from the selection.